Cosmetic surgeries on knots in $S^3$: Introduction

 This paper is organized as follows.
-In Section~2, we use Ozsv\'ath and Szab\'o's rational surgery formula \cite{OSzRatSurg} to compute the correction terms of the manifolds obtained by surgeries on knots in $S^3$.
+In Section~\ref{sect:RatForm}, we use Ozsv\'ath and Szab\'o's rational surgery formula \cite{OSzRatSurg} to prove Proposition~\ref{prop:Corr}.
 This gives a bound of the correction terms by the correction terms of the corresponding lens spaces.
 A necessary and sufficient condition for the bound to be reached is found.
-In Section~3, we review the Casson--Walker and Casson--Gordon invariants.
-Combining these with the bound obtained in Section~2, we show that if there are purely cosmetic surgeries, then the correction terms are exactly the correction terms of the corresponding lens spaces.
-In Section~4, we use the previous results and the method in \cite{OSzRatSurg} to prove our main theorem.
-In Section~5, we compute the reduced Heegaard Floer homology of surgeries on a class of knots that arises in this paper.
+In Section~\ref{sect:CGCW}, we review the Casson--Walker and Casson--Gordon invariants.
+Combining these with the bound obtained in Section~\ref{sect:RatForm}, we show that if there are purely cosmetic surgeries, then the correction terms are exactly the correction terms of the corresponding lens spaces.
+Our main theorem is then proved in Section~\ref{sect:Main}.
+In Section~\ref{sect:Red}, we will prove Proposition~\ref{prop:Const}.

 {\bf Acknowledgements.} This work was carried out when the first author visited Princeton University.
 The first author was partially supported by an AIM Five-Year Fellowship and NSF grant number DMS-1021956.
 The second author was supported by a Simons Postdoctoral Fellowship.